Associate Professor of Electrical and Computer Engineering and Computer Science

 - 2003, Bachelor's Degree, Electrical Engineering, University of Pisa

-Pierluigi Nuzzo is the Kenneth C. Dahlberg Early Career Chair and an Assistant Professor of Electrical and Computer Engineering and Computer Science at the University of Southern California, Los Angeles.
+Pierluigi Nuzzo is the Kenneth C. Dahlberg Early Career Chair and an Associate Professor of Electrical and Computer Engineering and Computer Science at the University of Southern California, Los Angeles.
 He received the Ph.D. in Electrical Engineering and Computer Sciences (EECS) from the University of California at Berkeley in 2015.
 He also holds a M.Sc. degree in Electrical Engineering from the University of Pisa and the Sant'Anna School of Advanced Studies, Pisa, Italy.

 Between August 2015 and August 2016, he was a Postdoctoral Scholar at U.C.
 Berkeley.
 Before joining U.C.
 Berkeley, he was a Researcher at IMEC, Leuven, Belgium, and the University of Pisa, working on the design of energy-efficient A/D converters, frequency synthesizers for reconfigurable radio, and design methodologies for mixed-signal integrated circuits.